mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/5-aws-bedrock/README.md

 ATLAS_VECTOR_SEARCH_INDEX_NAME

-Open up Atlas, go to your project and to Atlas Search and create an Atlas Vector Search index on your cluster following the steps at [Create an Atlas Vector Search Index](https://www.mongodb.com/docs/atlas/atlas-vector-search/create-index/#create-an-atlas-vector-search-index)
+Open up Atlas, go to your project and Atlas Search and create an Atlas Vector Search index on your cluster following the steps at [Create an Atlas Vector Search Index](https://www.mongodb.com/docs/atlas/atlas-vector-search/create-index/#create-an-atlas-vector-search-index)

-Use following for the index definition and save it.
+Use the following for the index definition and save it.
 Choose the database and collection into which the embeddings will be stored.

 ```json
 {